aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

 ### InstanceProfile
 An `InstanceProfile` is a way to pass a single IAM role to an EC2 instance.
 Karpenter will not create one automatically.
 A default profile may be specified on the controller, allowing it to be omitted here.
 If not specified as either a default or on the controller, node provisioning will fail.
+The KarpenterControllerPolicy will also need to have permissions for `iam:PassRole` to the role provided here or provisioning will fail.

 ```
 spec: